geb/geb/doc/manual/src/chapters/010-intro.md

 # Introduction

 Geb is a developer focused tool for automating the interaction between web browsers and web content.
-It uses the dynamic language features of [Groovy][groovy] to provide a powerful content definition DSL (for modelling content for reuse) and key concepts from [jQuery][jQuery] to provide a powerful content inspection and traveral API (for finding and interacting with content).
+It uses the dynamic language features of [Groovy][groovy] to provide a powerful content definition DSL (for modelling content for reuse) and key concepts from [jQuery][jQuery] to provide a powerful content inspection and traversal API (for finding and interacting with content).

 Geb was born out of a desire to make browser automation (originally for web testing) easier and more productive.
 It aims to be a **developer tool** in that it allows and encourages the using of programming and language constructs instead of creating a restricted environment.
 It uses Groovy's dynamism to remove the noise and boiler plate code in order to focus on what's important — the content and interaction.